DUNE-DAQ/appfwk/docs/README.md

      void do_scrap(const data_t& scrap_data);
 };
 ```

+### Intro to function-by-function descriptions

-A set of programming idioms developed over the first year of DAQ module development which, while not strictly necessary for implementing DAQ modules, have proven to be quite useful.
-They'll be described within the context of the functions above.
-Of course, you can also see them in action by looking at the source code of actual DAQ modules.
+A set of programming idioms have been developed over the first year of DAQ module development which, while not strictly necessary for implementing DAQ modules, have proven to be quite useful.
+They'll be described within the context of the functions above, as well as some new functions described later.
+While writers of DAQ modules should follow the coding guidelines presented in the [DUNE DAQ C++ Style Guide](https://dune-daq-sw.readthedocs.io/en/latest/packages/styleguide/), the techniques which will be presented below concern a higher-level view of the code and unlike the guidelines are more recommendations than requirements.
+Of course, you can also see the techniques in action by looking at the source code of actual DAQ modules.

 ### The DAQ module's constructor